-This Bacon Wrapped Pork Loin Loin stuffed with Cream Cheese & Pepperoncini Peppers is loaded with flavor and is always a huge hit!
+This Bacon Wrapped Pork Tenderloin stuffed with Cream Cheese & Pepperoncini Peppers is loaded with flavor and is always a huge hit!
 This pork loin is tender, easy and of course, loaded with flavor and delicious!

 A few weeks ago my sister Amanda sent me a Snapchat of her supper and it was this pork tenderloin recipe.
 My mouth started watering.